List of main infrastructure projects in Indonesia: Jakarta-Bandung high-speed rail

-The Jakarta-Bandung and Jakarta-Surabaya high-speed rail is the first high-speed railway project in South East Asia.
+The Jakarta-Bandung high-speed rail is the first high-speed railway project in South East Asia.
 The railway connects Jakarta, the country's capital and largest city, with Bandung, the capital of West Java, with a total length of nearly 142.3 kilometres.
 PT.
 Kereta Cepat Indonesia China (KCIC), a joint venture between China and Indonesia, will be operating the railway.
 At the same time, the Chinese partner planned to deliver the Fuxing electric multiple unit (EMU KCIC400AF) and inspection trainset (KCIC400AF CIT 22 01 Inspection trainset) to Indonesia in September 2022, and deliver them at the G20 Bali summit in November 2022 during the test run.